 In the ordinary course of our business, we are exposed to various liabilities as a result of contracts, product liability, customer claims, governmental investigations and other matters.
 Additionally, we are involved in a limited number of legal actions, both as plaintiff and defendant.
 Consequently, we could incur uninsured liability in any of those actions.
 We also periodically receive notifications from various third parties alleging infringement of patents or other intellectual property rights, or from customers requesting reimbursement for various costs.
 With respect to pending legal actions to which we are a party and other claims, although the outcomes are generally not determinable, we believe that the ultimate resolution of these matters will not have a material adverse effect on our financial position, cash flows or results of operations.
-Litigation, governmental investigations and disputes relating to the semiconductor industry are not uncommon, and we are, from time to time, subject to such litigation, governmental investigations and disputes.
+Litigation, governmental investigations and disputes.
 As a result, no assurances can be given with respect to the extent or outcome of any such litigation, governmental investigations or disputes in the future.